jewettaij/jacobi_pd/README.md

 *Caveats:* The code in this repository has not been fully optimized, does not run in parallel, and it only works on dense square real symmetric matrices.
-However it is short, simple, fast, and reliable.
+However it is short, simple, and reliable.
 You can do anything you like with this code.